armandoroman1016/react-multi-step/README.md

 #### Retrieving Form Values

-Once your final step is complete you can easily grab all of your values using the ```complete``` function, which will return the an object with the field values from every step.
+Upon completion of your final step you can easily retrieve all of your values using the ```complete``` function, which will return the an object with the field values from every step.
 You can use this function at any step but you will most likely use it only on your last step.

 Example
 ```